Kiara Advani: Personal life

 Despite persistent rumours of a relationship with actor Sidharth Malhotra since 2020, Advani did not publicly comment on it.
 They were married on 7 February 2023 in a traditional Hindu ceremony in Jaisalmer, Rajasthan.
 The wedding attracted significant media coverage, with their photos becoming the most-liked Instagram post in India.
-Advani gave birth to their daughter on 15 July 2025.
+Advani gave birth to their daughter, Saraayah, on 15 July 2025.

 Off-screen work

 Advani supports a number of social causes.
 She promoted the "Quaker Feed A Child" initiative of Smile Foundation and also supported The Quints initiative #SpreadTheLight.
 During COVID-19 crisis, she donated to the "I Stand With Humanity" campaign, to help daily wage workers of the film and television industry.

 Advani has performed on stage and co-hosted at the Filmfare, Screen and Zee Cine award ceremonies.
 In March 2023, she performed at the opening ceremony of the Women's Premier League alongside Kriti Sanon and AP Dhillon.
 In October that year, she performed at an event in Doha for the "Entertainer No. 1" tour, alongside Shahid Kapoor, Varun Dhawan, Tiger Shroff, Rakul Preet Singh, Jacqueline Fernandez and Ash King.